Kepler989/website_project_class/README.md

-This is a e-commerce website project.
+This is an e-commerce website project.